-- mpfr_exp_t mpfr_get_z_2exp ($mpz_t rop$, $mpfr_t op$) [Function] Put the scaled significand of op (regarded as an integer, with the precision of op) into rop, and return the exponent exp (which may be outside the current exponent range) such that op exactly equals $rop \times 2^{exp}$.
+mpfr_exp_t mpfr_get_z_2exp (mpz_t rop, mpfr_t op) [Function] Put the scaled significant of op (regarded as an integer, with the precision of op) into rop, and return the exponent exp (which may be outside the current exponent range) such that op exactly equals $rop \times 2^{exp}$.
 If op is zero, the minimal exponent emin is returned.
-If opis NaN or an infinity, the erange flag is set, rop is set to 0, and the the minimal exponent emin is returned.
-The returned exponent may be less than the minimal exponent emin of MPFR numbers in the current exponent range; in case the exponent is not representable in the mpfr_exp_t type, the erange flag is set and the minimal value of the mpfr_exp_t type is returned. - int mpfr_get_z (mpz_t rop, mpfr_t op, mpfr_rnd_t rnd) [Function] Convert op to a mpz_t, after rounding it with respect to rnd.
-If op is NaN or an infinity, the erange flag is set, rop is set to 0, and 0 is returned. - int mpfr_get_f (mpf_t rop, mpfr_t op, mpfr_rnd_t rnd) [Function] Convert op to a mpf_t, after rounding it with respect to rnd.
+If op is NaN or an infinity, the erange flag is set, rop is set to 0, and the the minimal exponent emin is returned.
+The returned exponent may be less than the minimal exponent emin of MPFR numbers in the current exponent range; in case the exponent is not representable in the mpfr_exp_t type, the erange flag is set and the minimal value of the mpfr_exp_t type is returned.

+- int mpfr_get_z (mpz_t rop, mpfr_t op, mpfr_rnd_t rnd) [Function] Convert op to a mpz_t, after rounding it with respect to rnd.
+If op is NaN or an infinity, the erange flag is set, rop is set to 0, and 0 is returned.
+Otherwise the return value is zero when rop is equal to op (i.e., when op is an integer), positive when it is greater than op, and negative when it is smaller than op; moreover, if rop differs from op, i.e., if op is not an integer, the inexact flag is set. - void mpfr_get_q (mpq_t rop, mpfr_t op) [Function] Convert op to a mpq_t.
+If op is NaN or an infinity, the erange flag is set and rop is set to 0.
+Otherwise the conversion is always exact.

+int mpfr_get_f (mpf_t rop, mpfr_t op, mpfr_rnd_t rnd) [Function] Convert op to a mpf_t, after rounding it with respect to rnd.
 The erange flag is set if op is NaN or an infinity, which do not exist in MPF.
 If op is NaN, then rop is undefined.
 If op is +Inf (resp. -Inf), then rop is set to the maximum (resp. minimum) value in the precision of the MPF number; if a future MPF version supports infinities, this behavior will be considered incorrect and will change (portable programs should assume that rop is set either to this finite number or to an infinite number).
 Note that since MPFR currently has the same exponent type as MPF (but not with the same radix), the range of values is much larger in MPF than in MPFR, so that an overflow or underflow is not possible.